 SECONDARY MEASURE: Percent of parcels negotiated within 20 percent of the Department's initial offer.
-The intent is to show that the Department is prosecuting the acquisition of parcels in good faith and that its first offer is the best offer.
-Presumably, if the Department is prosecuting the acquisition of parcels in an effective and efficient manner, then the percentage of parcels acquired within 20 percent of the initial offer should be substantial.
+The intent is to show that the Department is acquiring parcels in good faith and that its first offer is the best offer.
+Presumably, if the Department is acquiring parcels in an effective and efficient manner, then the percentage of parcels acquired within 20 percent of the initial offer should be substantial.

-RESULTS: For FY 16/17 the percentage of parcels negotiated within 20 percent of the Department's initial offer is 37.6%.
+RESULTS: For FY 17/18 the percentage of parcels negotiated within 20 percent of the Department's initial offer is 37.5%.